kedro-org/kedro-viz/docs/source/cli-docs.md

-# Kedro Viz CLI Reference
+# Kedro Viz CLI reference

 The Kedro Viz CLI provides commands to visualise Kedro pipelines, deploy them to cloud platforms, and export the visualisation data.
 Below is a detailed description of the available commands and options.